jotaen/kong-completion/README.md

 See [the code of the sample app](./example/greet.go) for how to use the library.

+For the `Completion` subcommand, you can specify the following parameters in the annotation:

+- `completion-shell-default`
+  - Whether completions should fall back to the shell’s default ones, e.g. to complete file paths.
+  - Possible values: `true`, `false`
+  - Default value: `true`
+  - Usage example: `completion-shell-default:"false"`

 In case you want to compile and run the demo app, keep in mind that completions only work for binaries in your $PATH, not for local ones (e.g. with `./` prefix).

 ## About